-When we think about building capability, we often think about equipping leaders, change partners, and other key individuals within an organization with the tools and methodologies they need to help them maintain an aligned organization.
+When we think about building capability, we often think about equipping leaders, change partners, and other key individuals within an organization with the tools and methodologies they need to help them maintain organization alignment.
 We can point to a lot of companies who have done a nice job utilizing different tools and methods to standardize their organization effectiveness efforts and bring a common language and approach to the way they operate.

 One of our best clients is extraordinarily good at this.
 They have acquired a number of excellent organization design and leadership tools and frameworks.
-Every leader in the company is trained on them and knows how to use them to facilitate organization alignment work, communicate effectively, and deliver value.
+Every leader in the company is trained on them.
+They know how to use them to facilitate organization alignment work, communicate effectively, and deliver value.

 The Right Tool In the Wrong Hands Won’t Lead to Success